Investors seek protection against healthcare stock decline

 NEW YORK Healthcare companies on a seven-year tear have been top performers so far in 2015, helping to push broad stock indexes to record levels, but traders are now looking to protect themselves from a selloff as they await major earnings reports in the sector.

-Companies reporting first-quarter earnings next week include Bristol-Meyers Squibb Co (BMY.N), Boston Scientific Corp (BSX.N), Merck & Co (MRK.N), Pfizer Inc (PFE.N), Gilead Sciences Inc (GILD.O) and Celgene Corp (CELG.O).
+Companies reporting first-quarter earnings next week include Bristol-Meyers Squibb Co, Boston Scientific Corp, Merck & Co, Pfizer Inc, Gilead Sciences Inc and Celgene Corp.

 So far, companies that have reported in this sector have seen positive moves in share prices, and many investors say they think healthcare stocks have room to run.